tramhao/termusic/README.md

 ### [v0.6.5]
 - Released on: .
 - New: option to disable confirmation message box for quitting.
 - Fix: configuration for album photo position and size.
 Please note, default align for photo is BottomRight, means the x and y specifies bottom right corner of the photo.
 Supported align: BottomRight,BottomLeft,TopRight,TopLeft.
 Also, width should be between 1-100 because it's a relative number compared to terminal size.
-We don't specify height and it's calculated from width and keep the photo ratio.
+We don't specify height and it's calculated from width and the photo ratio is kept.
+Meanwhile, when x,y lead to display outside of terminal, app will correct it and try to draw on the terminal.

 ### [v0.6.4]
 - Released on: Dec 24, 2021.